 After flirting with social media Plaxo has gone back to its address book roots.

-I looked at the latest free version of the software after general manager Preston Smalley left a message about the changes on my earlier post about Plaxo’s software.
+The company’s general manager Preston Smalley left a message about the changes on this earlier post about Plaxo’s software.

 Personal Assistant plays to Plaxo’s strengths